girishbaranda/Instagram-Basic-Data-Scraper-With-Username/README.md

 ## Instagram-Basic-data-Scraper-With-Username
-## This Library is not maintained anymore, and working of this library is paused as instagram has changed the access of data.
+## This repo is not maintained anymore, and working of this library is paused as instagram has changed the access of data.

 <p align="center">
 <img src="mime/instagram.jpg" width="340">